 It implies you don’t need to put your confidence in any single association, cycle, or framework to keep the organization running.
 You don’t have to stress about your information since we could not get to it regardless of whether we needed to.

-Tardigrade is private and secure, and documents get encoded start to finish before transferring to organizations.
+Tardigrade is private and secure, and documents get encoded from start to finish before transferring to organizations.
 They guarantee that nobody can get to information without approval.

-A document on Tardigrade is exceedingly difficult to access without the legitimate keys or consent.
+A document on Tardigrade is exceedingly difficult to access without legitimate keys or consent.
 Since everything gets scrambled locally, your information is in a proper sense in your grasp, and no other person’s.
 After records get encoded, they get parted into more modest pieces that are indistinct from one another.

 A regular record gets parted into 80 pieces, of which 30 can reconstitute the document.

 Every one of the 80 pieces is on an alternate drive, with various administrators, power supplies, organizations, topographies, and so on.
 For instance, there are at present 171 million documents on our Tardigrade administration.